angelariggs/angelariggs.github.io/_posts/2020-06-01-ally-resources.md

 I'm also seeing a lot of great resources out there for self-education and allyship, so I thought I'd compile some of them into one place.
 This is intended to be a living article, so I'll update it as I continue to learn and engage.

-*If you have resources for any category that you would like me to include, please DM me or send me a tweet at [@AngelaRiggs_](https://twitter.com/AngelaRiggs_).
+*If you have resources for any category that you would like me to include, please drop by Twitter to DM me or send me a tweet at [@AngelaRiggs_](https://twitter.com/AngelaRiggs_).
 If it's a resource that someone else created, please make sure to include the appropriate way to credit them!*

 ### Effective advocacy & support